-You’re probably made many memories in your home, it could be the place where your children grew up, or was somewhere new you bought for your retirement.
-You might have also spent a lot of money on the upkeep of your home decorating and making alterations where you wanted.
+You've probably made many memories in your home, it could be the place where your children grew up, or was somewhere new you bought for your retirement.
+You might have also spent a lot of money on the upkeep of your home decorating and making alterations.
 For these reasons you might be thinking about the level of home cover you have now, and if it is meeting your needs.

 Will the price of my insurance change if I move to be nearer family and friends?

 This all depends on the type of property you’re moving too, and the location.
-If you’re moving to a similar property that is in a location not too different from where you are now, it probably won’t change that much at all.
-It’s definitely worth going over any properties you want to move to in detail, so you get an idea of how much it would cost to insure–or if any expensive repairs need to be carried out.
-It might also be worth looking into what your potential new home is made out of, as the materials used can affect what you pay.
-Or in some cases be the difference between getting a quote or not.
-If you’re moving into a warden controlled property, buildings insurance might be managed by the retirement complex, but you should check just to make sure.
-Retirement complexes probably wouldn’t have contents insurance in place to protect your belongings, so you could transfer your existing contents policy over.
-If you’re with Sheilas’ Wheels you can transfer a policy over to a new property, for a small administration fee.
+It’s definitely worth going over any properties you want to move to in detail, so you can get an idea of how much it would cost to insure (or if any expensive repairs need to be carried out).
+If you’re moving into a warden-controlled property, buildings insurance might be managed by the retirement complex, but you should check just to make sure.
+Retirement complexes probably wouldn’t have contents insurance in place to protect your belongings, so you could transfer your existing contents policy over, for an additional fee.

 I’ve recently adapted my house, will this affect my insurance policy?

-We do cover most adaptations, as these would be classed as the fixtures and fittings of your home.
-If you’ve recently had as stair lif t fitted that would be covered, and would fall under your buildings insurance policy.
+We cover most adaptations, as these would be classed as the fixtures and fittings of your home.
+If you’ve recently had a stairlift fitted that would be covered and falls under your buildings insurance policy.
 If you’re unsure if some of your adaptations are covered please read our policy booklet.

 What’s the difference between buildings and contents insurance?

-Buildings insurance, covers the structural aspects of your property, such as the roof, floors, ceilings, and walls.
-It also includes fittings such as your kitchen and bathroom suite, if they become damaged by an insured event–for example a fire or flood.
+Buildings insurance covers the structural aspects of your property, such as the roof, floors, ceilings and walls.
+It also includes fittings such as your kitchen and bathroom suite, if they become damaged by an insured event.

 Contents insurance covers your personal belongings and any soft furnishing in your home, like your carpets and curtains.
-Even if you’re renting, contents insurance might be something to consider as you might own the furniture in the property, which could be quite pricey to replace if the worst were to happen.
+Even if you’re renting, contents insurance might be something to consider if you have furniture and other items that could be pricey to replace if the worst were to happen.

-Contents cover – what does over 80s home insurance look like with Sheilas’ Wheels?
+What does over 80s home insurance look like with Sheilas’ Wheels? - Contents Insurance

-Buildings cover – what does over 80s home insurance look like with Sheilas’ Wheels?
+What does over 80s home insurance look like with Sheilas’ Wheels? - Buildings Insurance

 Can I buy extra cover for my home?